17th May 2019

 Don’t worry, lip fillers are not permanent.
 This is thanks to the fact they contain hyaluronic acid, the aforementioned natural skin compound.
 Your body naturally dissolves your fillers over time, usually over the period of 6 – 18 months, during which time you may need a top-up to maintain your desired volume.
 This natural dissolving won’t cause any harm to your body, as it occurs gradually over time.
 The only way you’ll notice it is that your results won’t be as plump as they were after having them done.

 Who can perform lip fillers?

-At the time of this blog post, currently anyone can be trained in performing dermal fillers as the industry is not regulated.
+At the time of this blog post, currently, anyone can be trained in performing dermal fillers as the industry is not regulated.
 This means non-medical professionals like beauticians can perform them, which we believe jeopardises your safety.
 You should always seek a medical professional, such as a doctor or dentist, who is trained in aesthetics to perform your treatments.
 This is because they understand your facial anatomy and skin’s workings better than someone who has not received medical training.
-Not only this, but the quality of their training will often be better too because of most training providers only accepting medical professionals onto their courses.
-This means that your safety and your results will likely be of a higher quality than if you trusted your treatment to a non-medical person.
+Not only this, but the quality of their training will often be better too because most training providers only accept medical professionals onto their courses.
+This means that your safety and your results will likely be of a higher quality than if you trust your treatment to a non-medical person.
 Here at Roseacre Cottage Dental, our own Rebecca Heath is a qualified dentist and is also trained in facial aesthetics, so she can perform safe and effective lip fillers for patients seeking her services.